 The main purpose of the Hluma Programme is to equip young people to overcome the everyday issues faced by those growing up in impoverished communities.
-We establish in them a sense of hope and purpose, cultivating their self-confidence and nurturing their resilience in a safe and fun setting.
+We do this by:

 The programme gets children off the streets in the gap between the end of school and their parents’ return from work, which is when young people are most vulnerable to the high levels of gang violence, rape and other physical attacks in the area.
-We also stay open over the school holidays which gives time to focus on life skills, health and self-esteem.
+We also stay open over the school holidays.

-We now have 68 children and teenagers each week, ranging from 9 to 15 years.
-Demand is high, so we plan to extend the programme to reach over 80 children soon
+We now have over 80 children and teenagers each week, ranging from 9-15 years.
+Demand is high, so we plan to extend the programme to reach many more children soon.